Bachelor of Arts

 Program Overview

-A Bachelor of Arts in English from Youngstown State University prepares students to analyze language, culture, and communication while developing skills widely valued across industries.
+A Bachelor of Arts in English from Youngstown State University prepares students to analyze text, write persuasively and academically, and communicate effectively; skills listed on every job application.
 English majors learn to read critically, write clearly, research effectively, and interpret complex ideas.
-These competencies support careers in education, business, media, law, nonprofit work, government, and other professional fields where communication, analysis, and adaptability are essential.
+These competencies support careers in education, publishing, AI, business, media, law, nonprofit work, government, and more.

 Why Study English at YSU

-The English program at YSU emphasizes close faculty mentoring, applied learning, and intellectual flexibility.
-Small class sizes support individualized instruction and sustained engagement with faculty.
+The English program at YSU emphasizes close faculty mentoring, applied learning, and academic flexibility.
+Small class sizes support individualized instruction and sustained engagement with our award-winning faculty.
 Students gain hands-on experience through internships, student organizations, and campus events such as the English Festival.
-Majors work with community partners on real-world writing projects, contribute to Jenny, the student-run literary magazine, and collaborate with faculty on research, often presenting their work at regional academic conferences.
+Majors work with community partners on real-world writing projects, contribute to Jenny, the student-run literary magazine, and collaborate with faculty on research, often presenting their work at regional academic conferences, such as the Conference on College Composition and Communication, the world’s largest annual conference dedicated to the research, theory, and teaching of writing.

 Speak with a Faculty Member